-Fair market value of entire property
+Fair market value of entire property Step 3.

-Step 3.
 Determine whether the amount of your charitable contribution is the FMV of the contributed part (which you found in Step 1) or the adjusted basis of the contributed part (which you found in Step 2).
 Generally, if the property sold was capital gain property, your charitable contribution is the FMV of the contributed part.
-If it was ordinary income property, your charitable contribution is the adjusted basis of the contributed part.
+If it was ordinary income property, your charitable contributed part.
 See Ordinary Income Property and Capital Gain Property, both earlier, for more information.

 Example.
-You sell ordinary income property with a FMV of \$10,000 to a mosque for \$2,000.
+You sell ordinary income property with an FMV of \$10,000 to a mosque for \$2,000.
 Your basis is \$4,000 and your AGI is \$20,000.
 You make no other contributions during the year.
 The FMV of the contributed part of the property is \$8,000 (\$10,000 - \$2,000).
-The adjusted basis of the contributed part is \$3,200 (\$4,000 × (\$8,000 $\div$ \$10,000)).
+The adjusted basis of the contributed part is \$3,200 ($$4,000 \times ($8,000 \div $10,000)$).
 Because the property is ordinary income property, your charitable deduction is limited to the adjusted basis of the contributed part.
 You can deduct \$3,200.